yl2342/ytsp25/README.md

 #### Authentication Problems
 If you can't log in:
-1. Verify your credentials
+1. Make sure you are Yale affliated and have a valid netid.
+(This app is not open to the public yet)
-2. We do not have a password reset functionality yet.
-If you forgot your password, please contact the developers or sign up for a new account.
+2. Verify your credentials for Yale CAS

 ---